modelica/MA-Bylaws/MA-Bylaws.md

 (MAP).
 The organizational structure and the rules of each MAP can be determined independently by this project, as long as they are compliant with the MA Bylaws, especially with the rules defined in § 22 and § 23.
-A set of MAP rules is recommended in the Appendix.
+A set of MAP rules is recommended in the provided [MA-Project-Template](MA-Project-Template.md) (this template is not part of the MA-Bylaws).

 After a candidate for a project has been proposed to the MA, the MA Assembly decides on the registration of a project as a MAP with a